-- Ask students to tell you a double.
-For example, 2 + 2 = 4), until the class has listed all the doubles from 0 to 12.
+Ask students to tell you a double (e.g. 2 + 2 = 4), until the class has listed all the doubles from 0 to 12.

-Have students explain how they got the answer.
-Students will list different strategies.
+Have students explain how they got the answer; students will list different strategies.

-- After students have had a chance to organize their cards, go around and ask students how they have organized their cards.
-Ask students to notice any other patterns.
+After students organize their cards, go around and ask them how they organized them and if they can notice any patterns.

-- After students have explained to you why they have organized their cards a certain way, have them write out the doubles in the same way they organized them in their math notebooks.
-This gives you the opportunity to come back to it and becomes another meaningful way for students to practice counting doubles.
+Have students write out the doubles in the same way they organized them in their math notebooks.
+This gives teachers the opportunity to come back to it and becomes another meaningful way for students to practice counting doubles.

 Bring the class back together and go through each different way students organized their cards.
 This gives students a chance to see other ways their classmates have organized the doubles.